performant-software/Neatline/docs/final/installing-neatline.md

   * Access to a [MySQL][mysql] server (5.0 or greater)
   * Ability to write files to the server

-For more detailed system requirements, see [Preparing to Install][http://omeka.org/codex/Preparing_to_Install] in the Omeka documentation.
+For more detailed system requirements, see [Preparing to Install][preparing] in the Omeka documentation.

 ## Install Omeka